exponent-team/takehome-fullstack/README.md

 ## Evaluation
 We'll evaluate your submission on the following criteria:
 * Functionality: Does your solution work as intended and meet the spec for the API?
-Do you handle errors correctly?
+Is your code written defensively, i.e., does it handle invalid inputs and errors?
 * Craft: Does your code follow best practices and expected behavior?
 Is your code easy to read and commented appropriately?

 ## Development